1. Key Characteristics of Old English Sheepdogs

-Even purebred pets like the Old English sheepdog can end up in rescues and shelters.
+Even purebred pets like the Old English Sheepdog can end up in rescues and shelters.
 Check those out first using our adoptable pet search or local resources.

-If you do turn to breeders, ensure they have performed the proper genetic tests on their OES dogs and do not show signs of being a puppy mill.
+If you do turn to breeders, ensure they have performed the proper genetic tests on their dogs and do not show signs of being a puppy mill.

-- Old English Sheepdog Club of America’s breed information page
+- AKC’s Old English Sheepdog Page

-- Old English Sheepdog Club of Canada
+- Old English Sheepdog Club of America

 - Old English Sheepdog Club of the United Kingdom